gtxaspec/wz_mini_hacks/README.md

 Remote Accessories:

 When USB Direct connectivity is enabled, the camera will be unable to communicate with accessories.
-To enable remote spotlight accessory support, enable the following variable and set the IP Address of the host as follows:
+To enable remote usb accessory support, enable the following variable and set the IP Address of the host as follows:

+Scenario:  Spotlight accessory needs to be located away from the camera, yet we desire spotlight control from within the app and camera.
+Plug the Spotlight into the nearby router running linux.
+Configure variables as below on camera, and run socat on the router.
+The app will now detect the spotlight accessory, just as if it was plugged in to the camera directly!

 ```
 REMOTE_SPOTLIGHT="true"
 REMOTE_SPOTLIGHT_HOST="0.0.0.0"